redhat-developer/vscode-extension-tester/README.md

 ### Example

-For an example project, check out the [vscode-extension-tester-example](https://github.com/redhat-developer/vscode-extension-tester-example) repository, where you can find detailed setup and usage instructions.
+For an example project, check out the [Hello World Example](https://github.com/redhat-developer/vscode-extension-tester-example) repository, where you can find detailed setup and usage instructions.

 ### Documentation